 Battle Flags

 Flags were an important part of the soldiers’ lives.
 Officially, they were used to align and rally troops and to identify units amid the smoke and confusion of battle.
 But to the men, it was more than a mere field marker.
 To them, it was something to be cherished, something to die for.
-It symbolized what they were fighting for, and was a record of their service.
+It symbolized what they were fighting for and was a record of their service.
 Each tear in the fabric was a reminder of a past battle, and the men were proud of the holes and the patches.
-They carefully painted the name of each battle they participated in on the flag.
+Some carefully painted the name of each battle they participated in on their flag.
 There was no greater glory than to capture the enemy’s flag; there was no greater disgrace than to lose one's own.
 Many flags were stained with the blood of the men who died defending them.

 Park footer